 Dr. Strohl successfully applied and was accepted into 1 of 100 highly competitive spots in the country for residency training in Plastic and Reconstructive Surgery at the renowned Mount Sinai Hospital in New York City, during which time he was selected to be chief resident.
 For six years he trained in not only hand surgery, but all areas of plastic surgery including extremity salvage, craniofacial, burn, breast, chest wall/abdominal reconstruction, post-bariatric body contouring, and aesthetic surgery.
 Of all these areas, Dr. Strohl was drawn to and most interested in the hand and upper extremity.

 Specialty Training in Both Plastic & Orthopaedic Hand Surgery

-After his Plastic and Reconstructive Surgery Residency, Dr. Strohl’s on-going passion for hand and upper extremity care led him to become one of the few plastic surgeons to complete an Orthopaedic Fellowship in Hand, Upper Extremity, and Microsurgery at the premier Philadelphia Hand Center and Thomas Jefferson University.
-He is extremely proud to stay in Philadelphia and join The Philadelphia Hand Center as their first, plastic surgery-trained hand and upper extremity surgeon.
+After his Plastic and Reconstructive Surgery Residency, Dr. Strohl’s on-going passion for hand and upper extremity care led him to become one of the few plastic surgeons to complete an Orthopaedic Fellowship in Hand, Upper Extremity, and Microsurgery at the premier Philadelphia Hand to Shoulder Center and Thomas Jefferson University.
+He is extremely proud to stay in Philadelphia and join The Philadelphia Hand to Shoulder Center as their first, plastic surgery-trained hand and upper extremity surgeon.